kaw393939/student_web_guide/modules/05-git-ssh.md

 Deliverable: screenshot or pasted success message from `ssh -T git@github.com`.

 Teacher notes
-- If students can't add keys due to GitHub account restrictions, use a teacher-provided org repo or fallback to HTTPS with token.
+- If students can't add keys due to GitHub account restrictions, use a teacher-provided org repo or fallback to HTTPS with a personal access token.
+- On Windows, WSL2 sometimes needs `clip.exe` or manual copy to transfer the public key to GitHub — provide instructions for copying the key.

 ---